 He is the Pediatric Cardiology Director of Cardiac MRI, as well as Co-Founder and Co-Director of the UCSF Center for Advanced 3D+ Technologies (CA3D+).
 He is a founding member and the inaugural Chair of the Advanced 3D+ Visualization Special Interest Group in the Society for Cardiovascular Magnetic Resonance.
 He is a consultant at Printerprezz, a medical start-up in Fremont, CA utilizing additive and other advanced manufacturing technologies to develop the next generation of medical devices.
 At Printerprezz.
 Dr. Anwar serves as the Senior Vice President of Medical Innovations.
 Dr. Anwar completed his internship and residency in Pediatrics at Children’s National Medical Center, as well as a research fellowship at the National Institutes of Health.
 He completed fellowships in Pediatric Cardiology and Cardiac Imaging at Cleveland Clinic and Children’s Hospital of Philadelphia.
 Prior to joining UCSF, Dr. Anwar was the Cardiology Director of Cardiac MRI at Washington University in St. Louis, St. Louis Children’s Hospital.
 At Wash.
 U. Dr. Anwar co-founded and co-directed the Center for 3D Printing, a multi-disciplinary 3D printing center.
-He will be speaking at the upcoming 3DHEALS2020 in June, 2020.
+Dr. Anwar will be speaking at the upcoming 3D Printing in Hospital event in April, 2022.

 Jenny: When was the first encounter you had with 3D printing?
 What was that experience like?
 What were you thinking at that moment?